 The first two plaques above are from the Garrison Pottery (Dixon).
 The third plaque

 Several variations of decoration of perhaps the most attractive version of the Mariner's Compass are shown below.
 The figure on the left appears to be a young John Bull with an anchor, and on the right is Britannia with a lion and shield.

-The first four plaques are attributed to Newbottle High Pottery, c1845-55.
+The first five plaques are attributed to Newbottle High Pottery, c1845-55.
 The rest are attributed to Moore's, c1860s.

 Come Box the Compass

 Above left, a Tyneside plaque, likely Maling, from circa 1850.
 Above right, a Moore's plaque from the 1860s or 70s.
 Both titled 'Come Box the Compass', and extremely rare.
 The transfers more commonly appear on jugs and bowls.